kratores85/emw/README.md

 Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrim.htm) and copy `d3d9.dll` and `enbhost.exe` from the WrapperVersion folder of the archive to your game folder.

 Inside of the folder that you chose to install EMW is a folder called `Game Folder Files`.
 The _contents_ of this folder must be placed into the Enderal game directory.
 If you chose to install EMW to `c:/MO2 - Enderal My Way` and your steam is located at `c:/steam` then the contents of `c:/MO2 - Enderal My Way/Game Folder Files/` would need to be copied into `c:/steam/steamapps/common/Enderal/` for instance.

 ## In-Game MCM Options

-Everything not listed below is already configured for you.
-Feel free to peruse the settings and change them as you like.
+If an MCM page or a setting on an individual page is not listed then it is either already fully pre-configured by changes I have made or it does not need adjustment from it's default state.

+    Legend
+    [ ] - Unchecked checkbox
+    [x] - Checked checkbox
+    <Selected Option> - Dropdown with the `Selected Option` option selected

 - All Geared Up Derivative
-  - Misc
+  - Misc - Player
-    Disable Horn, Elder Scroll, Azura Star and White Phial

-- Combat Gameplay Overhaul
+    - Scroll - Disable
+    - Horn - Disable
+    - Elder Scroll - Disable
-  - Unlocked Grip - Disable by setting hotkey to Esc
+    - White Phial - Disable
-  - Dodge Roll - Disable by changing to hotkey with Esc binding
+    - Azura's Star - Disable
+  - NPC
-  - NPCs Dodge - Disable
+    - Horn - Disable

-  - Leaning and Camera noise - adjust to suit you rpreference
+- CGO
+  - Settings
+    - Unlocked Grip
+      - Input Type <HOTKEY(TAP)>
-  - Sweeping 2H Hitboxes - Disable
+      - Sweeping 2H Hitboxes [ ]
-  - NPCs Change Grip - Disable
+      - NPCs Change Grip [ ]
       - Stationary Speed Boost 0%
-  - Dual Wield Blocking - Choose a hotkey!
+    - Dual Wield Blocking
+      - Hotkey M3 (Whatever you prefer...)
-  - Unlocked Movement - Disable all three choices
+    - Unlocked Movement
-  - Leaning - Customize to your liking; I like 25% 1st 75% third currently
+      - Power Attacks (1st Person) [ ]
+      - Power Attacks (3rd Person) [ ]
+      - Power Attacks (NPCs) [ ]
+    - Dodge Roll
+      - Input Type <HOTKEY(TAP)>
+      - NPCs Dodge [ ]
+    - Leaning ***(Customize as you see fit)***
+      - Lean Multiplier (1st Person) x0.50
+      - Lean Multiplier (3rd Person) x0.75
+    - Camera Noise - ***Customize as you see fit***
+      - Camera Noise Mult (1st Person) - 1.00

 - Enderal Tools
   - Enderal comes with alot of crazy collectible quests...
 This can help you track them with quests if you want.

+- Equipment HUD
+  - I find this tool to be extremely valuable for playing the game without having to dive into alot of mensu.
+Everything in this section is optional and should be customized to your liking.

+  - Cyclers
+    - Left-hand cycler 1 - C
+    - Power/shout cycler 1 - X
+    - Right-hand cycler 1 - V
+    - Add to cycler - + (plus)
+    - Remove from Cycler - - (minus)
+    - Shift cursor left - {
+    - Shift cursor right - }
+- Immersive HUD
+  - Activation
+    - iHUD hotkey - PgDn ***(Anything that's not X if using Equipment HUD)***
+- VioLens
+  - Melee & Ranged
+    - Melee
+      - Killmoves - Off
+    - Ranged
+      - Killmoves - Off

 ## Tweaking Performance